- Bats Right, Throws Right

 He was later traded to the Milwaukee Braves as a player to be named later in exchange for Phil Roof and Ron Piché.
 In Milwaukee, he toiled for a single season (0-3, 6 Sv, 2.82), before being traded to the Boston Red Sox in November, 1965 along with pitcher Bob Sadowski for first baseman Lee Thomas and pitchers Arnie Early and Jay Ritchie.

 Osinski worked mostly in relief for Boston in 1966, starting only the final game of the season for interim manager Pete Runnels, who opted to use Osinski rather than Jim Lonborg in the second game of a doubleheader in Osinski's hometown of Chicago.
-Lonborg would relieve Osinski in that victory and go on to a 20-win season the following year.
-Osinski was 4-3 with two saves and a 3.61 ERA in Boston.
+Lonborg then relieved Osinski in that victory and would go on to a 20-win season the following year.
+Osinski was 4-3 with 2 saves and a 3.61 ERA in Boston.

 Released after Spring Training in 1968, Osinski caught on with the Hawaii Islanders club of the Pacific Coast League, which "owned" a number of its own ballplayers.
 With Hawaii, he went 8-2 with a 2.39 ERA.
 He was signed by the Chicago White Sox for 1969, pitched well, and moved to the Houston Astros where he made his final appearance in 1970, retiring Willie Mays with his final pitch in the big leagues.
 Houston placed him on the club's Oklahoma City AAA roster and he was drafted by the San Diego Padres, but retired to work in the banking industry, where he had been employed during the off-seasons.
 Overall in the minors, he was 108-81 and 29-28 with a 107 ERA+ in the majors.